Animal Bite Attorney: Dog Bite Law

 Who is Responsible When a Dog Bites?

-Broadly speaking, all states hold a person responsible for (a) their own negligence, intentional conduct, and reckless or outrageous behavior, (b) keeping a dog that previously bit a person or exhibited a tendency to someday bite a person (called “common law strict liability”), and (c) violating a public health and safety law such as a leash law or a prohibition against dogs running at large.
-In all state law strict liability states (i.e., those that have strict liability statutes applicable to canine inflicted injuries), the dog owner will be held liable upon the additional ground that he was the owner of the dog that inflicted the bite, without regard to whether he was negligent or anything else.
+Broadly speaking, all states hold a person responsible for (a) their own negligence, intentional conduct, and reckless or outrageous behavior, (b) keeping a dog that previously bit a person or exhibited a tendency to bite someday a person (called “common law strict liability”), and (c) violating a public health and safety law such as a leash law or a prohibition against dogs running at large.
+In all state law strict liability states (i.e., those that have strict liability statutes applicable to injuries inflicted by canines), the dog owner will be held liable upon the additional ground that he was the owner of the dog that inflicted the bite, without regard to whether he was negligent or anything else.
 Some strict liability statutes include whoever had custody of the dog as well as its owner, non-bite injuries as well as bites, and provide for additional compensation if the dog previously bit a person.
 Many dog bite statutes combine concepts of negligence, common law strict liability, and violations of local law.
 Thirty states have dog bite statutes.

 Common Defenses in Animal Bite Lawsuits

 The usual defenses in dog bite claims are that the victim provoked the dog, was a trespasser, was negligent, consciously assumed the risk of being bitten, or was a canine professional who was deemed to assume the risk.
 When the victim is a child, another defense is that his parent negligently failed to supervise him, and therefore was a cause of the accident.
 These defenses might be based on state statutes or judicial decisions.
 The defenses are different from state to state, and any particular defense might not apply in a specific case.
 For this reason, you need an animal bite attorney to represent you.

 When the State Does Not Have a Strict Liability Statute for Animal Bites